quotient-im/Quaternion/README.md

 - `UI/Fonts/render_type` - select how to render fonts in Quaternion timeline;
   possible values are "NativeRendering" (default) and "QtRendering".

-Since version 0.0.5, Quaternion tries to store your access tokens in a dedicated file with restricted access rights so that only the owner can access them.
+Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
+That means that Quaternion will try to store your access token(s) in the secure storage configured for your platform.
+If the storage or Qt Keychain are not available (Qt Keychain is off by default on Windows - you have to rebuild Quaternion to enable it), Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them.
 Every access token is stored in a separate file matching your user id in the following directory:
 - Linux: `$HOME/.local/share/QMatrixClient/quaternion`
 - macOS: `$HOME/Library/Application Support/QMatrixClient/quaternion`
 - Windows: `%LOCALAPPDATA%/QMatrixClient/quaternion`

-Unfortunately, Quaternion cannot enforce proper access rights on Windows yet; you'll see a warning about it and will be able to either refuse saving your access token in that case or agree and setup file permissions outside Quaternion.
+Unfortunately, Quaternion cannot enforce proper access rights on Windows yet;
+you'll see a warning about it and will be able to either refuse saving your access token in that case or agree and setup file permissions outside Quaternion.
+The work is ongoing to enable Qt Keychain on Windows by default.

 Quaternion caches the rooms state and user/room avatars on the file system in a conventional location for your platform, as follows:
 - Linux: `$HOME/.cache/QMatrixClient/quaternion`